Carifiesta

 Carifiesta does not celebrate any singular Caribbean culture, rather it is meant to celebrate them all coming together.
 It features culture, music, art, and carnival costumes.
-Many Caribbean people or people of Caribbean descendants find that Carifiesta is a way for them to celebrate their heritage away from home.
+Many Caribbean people or people of Caribbean descent find that Carifiesta is a way for them to celebrate their heritage away from home.

 Events

 Parade

 The main feature of the carnival is a parade along Saint-Catherine Street with people representing various countries in the Caribbean.
 Flatbed trucks carry disk jockeys playing turntables.
 Soca music and calypso music are played on speakers.
 The participants in the parade, dressed in colorful costumes, wave flags, blow whistles, and dance.

 Junior Parade

-A Carifiesta junior carnival, for kids aged 2 to 16, is held one week prior to the main parade, and is intended to introduce children to Caribbean culture.
-The day after the main parade, is the Carifiesta Cooldown, held at Parc Jean-Drapeau, which is a family oriented event featuring performances by local and international guest artists.
-2017 will be the 5th year that the junior carnival has taken place.
+A Carifiesta junior carnival, for children aged 2 to 16, is held one week prior to the main parade, and is intended to introduce children to Caribbean culture.
+The day after the main parade is the Carifiesta Cooldown, held at Parc Jean-Drapeau, which is a family-oriented event featuring performances by local and international guest artists.
+2017 was the 5th year that the junior carnival took place.
 The parade officially begins at noon, at the Bill Durnan arena, and ends at Van Horne Park.